Ami14123/Ami14123/README.md

 My current focus and developing pathway are **Data Analytics, AI for Positive Computing, AI Agents, Explainable AI, and Enterprise Digital Transformation**.

-I want to connect **business problems, data, AI systems, psychology, and ethics** to create practical and explainable AI solutions.
+I want to connect **business problems, data, AI systems and ethics** to create practical and explainable AI solutions.

 ---